natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 There are several examples of this Flanking/Ambushing tactic, for example:

 [[File:Striker Map VietnamRushC.JPG|x200px|thumb|right|Trade one for eight.]]
 As the right-side team on the "[[Vietnam Hills|Vietnam]]" map, the Striker cannot hope to take hold of the C capture point, as the left-side team has an indefensible advantage over that capture point.
-Even the idea of it is so unthinkable, that almost nobody checks the river near to town (and even if they do, using both smoke launchers can give enough breathing space to get past them), so the Striker can dash to the river entrance of C cap point, which is exactly the size of the Striker and is also heavily fortified from every direction, to destroy the entire enemy team right there, as it tries to leave C.
+Even the idea of it is so unthinkable, that almost nobody checks the river near to town (and even if they do, using both smoke launchers can give enough breathing space to get past them), so the Striker can dash to the river entrance of C capture point, which is exactly the size of the Striker and is also heavily fortified from every direction, to destroy the entire enemy team right there, as it tries to leave C.

 Not only the chances of success are quite high, but the heavily aggravated enemy team will probably come straight at the Striker's position leaving them prey of Striker's teammates sniping in the back.